• Skip to main content

 It encapsulates our life since we moved to the burbs 25 years ago.
 The variety of food available for delivery may be redundant and boring, the noise coming from private resorts shatter the peace and quiet in residential villages, and there are no decent hospitals, but we get to enjoy — for free — things that city folk can only dream of.
 The cooler and still sweet-smelling air, the sound of leaves rustling in the breeze, the occasional fog during the cooler months, the laid back life.

-Born and raised during the COVID years, Chicken Joy grew up rarely seeing humans other than us, and the only dog he really knows is Penny.
+Connie Veneracion and Chicken JoyAnd, yes, we walk at night for our daily exercise.
+And Penny’s.
+I wish we can take Chicken Joy along but he’s different.
+He’s a COVID baby and he spent the first four years of his life with only brief and rare glimpses of the world outside the walls of our house.
 He barks at everything that moves (including falling leaves), and he barks so loudly that I’m afraid the HOA will slap us with a fine every time we take him for a walk.

-So, he’s left in the house when we go walking.
 As to why we prefer walks under the moonlight rather than under the blazing tropical sun, go read Walking the dog (and cleaning up after her).

 Which Philippine suburbia?